varksh05/DateArithmetic/README.md

 # getDate Methods
-  You can get Dates from various Formats. getDate Methods take a <String> Value as arguments. getDate Methods returns in Arrays Integer.
+  You can get Dates from various Formats. getDate Methods take a *String Value* as arguments. getDate Methods returns in *Arrays Integer*.

     int[] getDateDDMMYYYY(String strDate)  01/02/2010